defl/directshow_metadata_injector_filter/README.md

 * Bottom right of screen set priority to "Prefer"
 *(If you're running a AVerMedia Live Gamer 4K - GC573 don't forget to set it's output to P010 for 10bit, you can do this in preferences under device->webcam->format, see [here](images/potplayer_avermedia_settings.png))*

-optional: hdfury_virtex2_ini_generator.py
+# Configuration

+Configuration is via a .ini file which contains all the settings.
+There is an example_config.ini in the project's code repo.
+Copy that to the same location as where you downloaded the .ax file and rename to directshow_metadata_injector_filter.ini.
+The settings are well documented and speak for themselves.

+# HDFury Virtex2 auto config generator

+If you have a HDFury Virtex2 you can automate the metadata generation.
+For this to work you need to place the device before the input to the capture server (you want to do this anyway because higher end audio is notoriously poor though such setups).
+This way the device will see the same HDR meta data as the capture card and the filter can inject the correct metadata in the DirectShow stream.

+The config is re-generated every few seconds and a quick stop-start will reload everything and get you the right parameters (after a menu-switch or a new movie starts for example).

+Installation and use:

 * Install Python
 * Install python/requirements.txt modules
 * Run hdfury_virtex2_ini_generator.py <ip of vertex2> <directshow_metadata_injector_filter.ini file from above>

-## Poor mans' madVRlabs Envy?

-Schematically this looks like: source (Apple TV4k or blueray player) -> HDFurty Vertex2 -> HTPC (madVR, nvidia GPU, capture card) -> display

-Notes:
- * The sound you want to run off of the Vertex2 split to a processor/receiver if you plan on running any sort of interesting format like Atmos.
-Beware that delay might be high (>200ms) so get one that can handle it.
- * Note that in some jurisdictions it's allowed to remove HDCP for the right reasons.
-This is not hard, but figuring out how to do this is left as an exercise to the reader.
- * The hdfury_virtex2_ini_generator.py connects to the fury and updates the filter's config ever 10 seconds.
-A stop-start of the stream in potplayer will engage the new settings.

-If you like this, and have the means, please buy a real [envy](https://madvrenvy.com/) to support further madVR development.
-It is really, really a much better experience.

-## Configuration

-Configuration is via a .ini file which contains all the settings.
-There is an example_config.ini.
-Copy that to the same location as where you downloaded the .ax file and rename to directshow_metadata_injector_filter.ini.

-There is a small Python program included in the python/ subdir which can automatically generate this file for a range of devices.
-For this to work you need to place the device before the input to the capture server (you want to do this anyway because higher end audio is notriously poor though such setups).
-This way the device will see the same HDR meta data as the capture card and the filter can inject the correct metadata in the directshow stream.
-The config is re-generated every few seconds and a quick stop-start will reload everything and get you the right parameters (after a menu-switch or a new movie starts for example).

-Supported devices:

- * HDFury Vertex2

-## Build
+# Build

 **C++**: Open with Visual Studio 2019 VC++, should just work out of the box.

 **Python**: Just have a python 3.x interpretor and install the packages mentioned in requirements.txt

-## FAQ
+# FAQ

-Is this plug and play?
+**Is this plug and play?**
 No, because this filter does not offer anything new to get an video stream decoded it will not automatically be added to a DirectShow graph.
 It needs to be forced to be included, see install for an example.

+**After starting the video the screen remains black** This happens if there is another filter in between this filter and madVR.
+At that point the filter can't get memory for sending the metadata and will not copy the image data as well.
+Fix your graph/player.

 ## Credits